pta12345678/sms-digital-challenge/README.md

 * Ruby
 * bundler
 * `ImageMagick` to crop images
-* Unix like (Windows image crop libraries are a pain to setup)
+* Unix* (Windows image crop libraries are a pain to setup, so spare yourself this trouble if possible)

 ## building
 `bundler install`